What Are Quotation Marks?

 Pink shouted, "

 We said, "

-When we put a phrase into quotation marks and the phrase is at the middle of the sentence, you should not use capital letters, unless it is a proper name.
+When we put a phrase inside quotation marks and the phrase is at the middle of the sentence, you should not use capital letters, unless it is a proper name.

 He found the "body" inside the river.

 We found "Ian" dead, on the corner of "Elm street."